-The North Country Contingency is the combined output of Yandin, Warradarge, Beros Road, and Badgingarra wind farms connected in the same part of the network.
+&lt;sup>95 The North Country Contingency is the combined output of Yandin, Warradarge, Beros Road and Badgingarra wind farms connected in the same part of the network.

-AEMO stated that this number can vary, but the ERA has adopted a 10 per cent contingency for simplicity.
+&lt;sup>96 AEMO stated that this number can vary based on system conditions, but the ERA has adopted a 10 per cent contingency for simplicity.

-AEMO advised that this is an operational practice and that 30 per cent is not always fixed for all facilities.
+&lt;sup>97 AEMO advised that this is an operational practice and that 30 per cent is not a fixed number that it always uses for all facilities at all times.
 The restriction is applied more dynamically based on the system conditions and available facilities.
-The ERA has applied fixed 30 per cent across all trading intervals and facilities for simplicity.
+The ERA has applied a fixed 30 per cent across all trading intervals and facilities for simplicity.